AntelopeLCA/xdb/api/antelope_api.md

     # would these be better as /processes/count?
+    APIv2_ROOT/[origin]/count              - dict containing count of all entity types

+These are not implemented at the API, but could be:

-    APIv2_ROOT/[origin]/count              - dict containing count of all entity types APIv2_ROOT/[origin]/count/<entities>   - int reporting count of specified entity type APIv2_ROOT/[origin]/count/processes    - /count/process synonym
+    APIv2_ROOT/[origin]/count/<entities>   - int reporting count of specified entity type APIv2_ROOT/[origin]/count/processes    - /count/process synonym
     APIv2_ROOT/[origin]/count/flows        - /count/flow synonym